 The Literary Wiffen Brothers

-Based on notes compiled mainly from “The Brothers Wiffen: Memoirs and Miscellanies of Jeremiah Wiffen and Benjamin Wiffen” by Samuel Rowles Pattison, Editor, with various other sources.
+This article is based on notes compiled mainly from “The Brothers Wiffen: Memoirs and Miscellanies of Jeremiah Wiffen and Benjamin Wiffen” by Samuel Rowles Pattison, Editor, and "Bibliotheca Wiffeniana" by Eduard Boehmer.

 John Wiffen, born 1762, was an ironmonger travelling on business, when he stopped at the town of Woburn.
 He was a well-educated man, who travelled with books in his saddlebags so he could read them whenever he had the chance.
 Whilst at Woburn, he met Elizabeth Pattison, a mantua maker (dressmaker) who had premises next door to "The George Inn", later known as "The Bedford Arms", and now "The Inn at Woburn".
 Elizabeth had been brought up in Aspley Guise by a relative of the How family, (who re-enter this story later.)
 Both were Quakers, and were married soon after.